data-edu/rstudio_edu_post/rstudio_edu_post.md

 together—motivated us to communicate openly and experiment with different ways to create a great experience for our readers.

-## Write in the open to get feedback from readers
+## Write and revise in the open to get feedback from readers

 There are all kinds of ways to build empathy for new learners, like “listening” on social media, interviewing members of the R community,